-Global Medical REIT Inc. is filing this Amendment No. 1 on Form 10-K/A (this "Amendment") to amend our Annual Report on Form 10-K for the year ended December 31, 2016, originally filed with the United States Securities and Exchange Commission on March 27, 2017 (the "Original Filing"), to voluntarily include Item 1A.
+Global Medical REIT Inc. is filing this Amendment No. 2 on Form 10-K/A (this "Amendment") to include Exhibits 31.3 and 31.4, which were inadvertently omitted from our Amendment No. 1 on Form 10-K/A filed with the United States Securities and Exchange Commission on May 5, 2017.
+This Amendment is being filed to amend our Annual Report on Form 10-K for the year ended December 31, 2016, originally filed with the United States Securities and Exchange Commission on March 27, 2017 (the "Original Filing"), to voluntarily include Item 1A.
 Risk Factors and to correct the reference to our definitive Proxy Statement filed in connection with our 2017 Annual Meeting of Stockholders, portions of which are incorporated by reference into the Original Filing as set forth on the cover page of this Amendment.